South Korea Announces Plan to Ban Their Dog Meat Industry — “Like a Dream Come True”

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 According to Humane Society International (HSI), the dog meat trade is responsible for the deaths of roughly 30 million dogs each year.
 One million of those deaths occur in South Korea, where there are large-scale breeding farms.
-“Dogs on South Korean meat farms are kept locked in small, barren metal cages, left exposed to the elements and given just enough food, water or shelter to keep them alive,” the HSI reports.
+“Dogs on South Korean meat farms are kept locked in small, barren metal cages, left exposed to the elements and given just enough food, water or shelter to keep them alive,” the HSI reports

 The dog meat’s trade declining popularity

 In recent years, the industry has faced massive scrutiny.
 “I mean 10 years ago, it was a different story.
-There were 17,000 dog-meat farms across the country, in the countryside,” says Gina Boehler, founder of Korean K9 Rescue, an organization dedicated to rescuing and rehabilitating dogs who are victims of the dog meat trade.
+There were 17,000 dog-meat farms across the country, in the countryside,” said Gina Boehler, founder of Korean K9 Rescue, an organization dedicated to rescuing and rehabilitating dogs who are victims of the dog meat trade.
 “Rescue organizations in Korea say now it’s about half of that or less.
 It’s a very small segment of the population that actually consumes dog meat.
 Nobody thinks it’s a good thing.”

 In fact, a 2022 poll showed that only eight percent of South Korean respondents had eaten dog meat in the past year, and 64 percent opposed the practice completely — down from 27 percent in 2015.
 The younger generation is especially unlikely to eat dog meat; the most cited reason for dog meat consumption is societal pressure from older family members.